LordPatate/fiery-tales/chapters/06-combat/english.md

 ### Mastered wielding

 The same weapon can be more or less dangerous depending on who wields it.
-Some weapons even require specific training to be used at all (labelled "hard" in the second column).
+Some weapons even require specific training to be used at all.

+Suggested wielding difficulty and mastery perks:

 | Weapon       | Untrained wielder use                      | Master use                         |
 | ------------ | ------------------------------------------ | ---------------------------------- |